Talk With A Criminal Defense Lawyer Dayton

 Mutual Interests vs. Mutual Distrust Issues

 The community and law enforcement have a mutual interest in keeping criminal elements away from the community without fear of reprisal.
 However, the mutual distrust between the community and law enforcement creates an atmosphere in which criminal elements can flourish without fear that they can be stopped.
 This is where the conundrum exists, getting the community and law enforcement to recognize where they have a mutual interests that needs to be protected.

 Crime in the city is a major problem in this century.
 It will be necessary for the communities and law enforcement to reach an agreement that they will not tolerate murders, rapes and robberies in the cities and will do whatever is necessary to put an end to it.
 With that said, some crime goes unreported and sometimes those that are accused of a crime because they happen to be in the wrong place and the wrong time are arrested for crime they did not commit.
 It is at this time you will need an attorney to advise you of your rights, and to protect you from police “overreaching.”

 If you have been arrested and charged with a crime you did not commit, you will need an experienced and knowledgeable legal counsel working for you as soon as possible.
-If you are facing criminal charges in Dayton, please contact the VanNoy Firm online by clicking here, or give us a call at 937-952-5043 or Toll Free at 1-800-CRIMINAL.
+If you are facing criminal charges in Dayton, please contact the VanNoy Firm online by clicking here, or give us a call at 937-952-5043 or Toll Free.